astaniano/hat/webSecAcademy/advancedTopics/webCachePoisoning/cacheImplementationFlaws.md

 In this case, the cache key would be based on the request line, but the server-side value of the parameter would be taken from the body.

 ### PRACTITIONER Lab: Web cache poisoning via a fat GET request
-This is not well described lab, for understanding read previous labs There's a request and the value of `callback` is reflected in the response html page
+This is not a properly described lab, for understanding read previous labs There's a request and the value of `callback` is reflected in the response html page
 ```bash
 GET /js/geolocate.js?callback=setCountryCookie HTTP/2